CMU-SAFARI/RawHash/test/evaluation/read_mapping/d5_human_na12878_r94/README.md

 bash run_minimap2.sh 32
 ```

-## Comparing RawHash to UNCALLED and Sigmap
+## Comparing RawHash2 to RawHash, UNCALLED and Sigmap

 After generating the `PAF` files by following each step above, run the following command.
 This will 1) generate the files to evaluate the mapping output of each tool and 2) output the results (i.e., throughput, mean time per read, indexing time, mapping time, precision, recall, and F1 values).